 When your guests arrive, give them a tour so they don’t need to ask where things are, and leave out a spare set of keys and the Wi-Fi password.
 And because it’s Christmas, make them feel extra special by stocking up on thoughtful treats.
 Remembering their favourite breakfast granola, coffee blend and wine will truly make them feel welcome.
 Anyone with food intolerances or allergies will be so grateful that you thought to buy gluten-free bread or lactose-free milk for them too!

 Lastly, enjoy their company!
 Christmas is all about togetherness, and being prepared allows you to simply enjoy your guests without the stress of feeling unorganised.
-And if you’re really pressed for time, treat yourself to a once-off clean so you can relax and make the most of this wonderful time of year. – The Mother Ducks x
+And if you’re really pressed for time, simply book some extra time with your Home Assistant to help out with the load, so you can relax and make the most of this wonderful time of year. – The Mother Ducks x